lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/JJaCL_Requirements.md

 ## List of Features

-***Provide a numbered list of features (F1, F2, etc.) that concisely, clearly, and accurately describe that which constitutes your project.***

 | No. | Feature Name | Description |
 | :---- | :---- | :---- |
 | F1 | Task Creation | Baseline, users are able to create and check-off tasks  |